jupyter/papyri/Readme.md

 # Papyri

-Papery is a set of tools to build, publish (to be done), install and render documentation within IPython and Jupyter.
+Papyri is a set of tools to build, publish (to be done), install and render documentation within IPython and Jupyter.

 It allows bidirectional crosslink across libraries, navigation, proper reflow of